 Study Tips for Exam Day Success

-- Learn the reference handbook: The NCEES FE Reference Handbook is provided digitally during the exam.
-You cannot bring your own notes, so become intimately familiar with where formulas are located and how they are presented in the handbook.
+Know the reference handbook inside and out.
+The NCEES FE Reference Handbook is provided digitally during the exam.
+You cannot bring your own notes, so become intimately familiar with where formulas are located.
+Practice navigating it during study sessions so finding the right page becomes second nature.
+Consider purchasing your own printed copy to mark up while studying.

-- Practice under timed conditions: You have roughly 2.9 minutes per question.
+• Practice under timed conditions: You have roughly 2.9 minutes per question.
 Build your pacing instincts by taking full practice exams with a timer.
+If a problem is taking too long, flag it and move on—you can return to flagged questions later.

-- Do not leave questions blank: There is no penalty for guessing.
+• Do not leave questions blank: There is no penalty for guessing.
 If you are stuck, eliminate what you can, choose an answer, flag it, and move on.
+An educated guess is always better than a blank response.

 Final Thoughts